-Degree Options: Master of Arts in Teaching English as a Second Language, or Certificate of Advanced Graduate Study, with initial licensure and non-licensure tracks
+Degree Options: Master of Arts in Teaching English as a Second Language (MATESL) or Certificate of Advanced Graduate Study (CAGS) in Teaching English as a Second Language, with initial licensure and non-licensure tracks

-Program Length: Approx. 16-20 months full-time, within five years part-time
+Program Length: Approximately 16-20 months, within five years part-time

 Program Director: Paul Abraham

 Simmons's MATESL program offers preparation for teaching English as a Second Language in three areas: elementary school, middle and high school, and adult English language programs.
 Students who wish to teach in public schools pursue a program of study for initial licensure in grades PreK-6 or 5-12, approved by the Massachusetts Department of Elementary and Secondary Education.
 Our non-licensure graduates teach ESL in private schools and adult language programs in the United States and abroad.

 "The MATESL program gave me the exact education I was looking for in order to gain specific knowledge and strategies for working with English Language Learners.
 The professors provided meaningful coursework and thoughtful feedback.
 I graduated from Simmons with confidence; ready to be an effective teacher, an advocate for ELLs, and a supportive colleague."

 —Shaina Tofias, '12 MATESL

 Grade 3 Sheltered English Immersion Teacher, Waltham Public Schools